zhouchenh/secDNS/docs/resolvers/dns64.md

 * Type: `dns64`

-The `dns64` resolver synthesizes AAAA resource records from A resource records returned by another resolver.
+(secDNS v1.1.0+) The `dns64` resolver synthesizes AAAA resource records from A resource records returned by another resolver.

 ## ResolverConfigObject